johnyquest7/TuriCreate_CoLab_Image_classification/README.md

 ## Objectives

-1) Create an iPython notebook in Google Drive using CoLab.
+1) Create an iPython/Jupyter notebook in Google Drive using CoLab.

 2) Install Apple’s TuriCreate deep learning package with GPU support using the iPython notebook.